 George, aged 72, lives in Brighton.
 Five years ago he gave away his house to his only child, Gwyneth.
-George has retained the right to continue living in the house, which is valued at £160,000.
+George has retained the right to continue living in the house, which is valued at £450,000.
 Gwyneth is married and has two children.

 George sustained a spinal injury following a fall.
-He has low mobility and requires 24-hour care in a nursing home.
-He is unable to manage any of his financial affairs.
+He is physically unable to manage his affairs and as a result of his injuries and requires 24-hour care in a nursing home.
+He is also unable to manage any of his financial affairs.